 - Electronic Theses and Dissertations (ETD)

 - Directory information will be withheld if requested by the student.
-To withhold directory information, the student should go to "Hokie SPA ," choose HOKIE PLUS on the menu; click on "Confidentiality Options."
-Students may choose nondisclosure for portions of directory information without marking the entire student record confidential.
+To withhold directory information, the student should go to https://accounts.it.vt.edu/myprofile/profile, and slide the slider from "Public" to Hidden" on any data that you wish to be withheld.
+Students may choose public for portions of directory information without marking the entire student record hidden.

 - Choosing the item "Student Confidentiality" will result in the suppression of all student record information, including:

-- Student name/address excluded from future printed telephone directories and other similar printed material
+- Student name/address will be excluded from future VT printed material.

 - Requests processed via HOKIE SPA during the first five days of fall term will prevent public information from appearing in the printed university directory.